 An ambitious politician himself, Confucius was a tireless networker eager to understand the prevailing political landscape.
-In Chapter X, Ziqin marvels that “When the Master arrives in another state, he always manages to find out about how it is governed.”
+In Chapter 10, his follower Ziqin marvels that “When the Master arrives in another state, he always manages to find out about how it is governed.”
 When he goes on to ask Zigong how Confucius gets all this information, his fellow disciple replies that he “obtains it by being warm, kind, courteous, unassuming, and deferential.”

 As Zigong concludes, “He uses a different method for seeking out information than other people, doesn’t he?”